 If you enter an amount on this line, be sure you check the box or boxes to show which credits you are claiming.
-Also be sure to attach the credit claim form (308-I or 342) to your return when you file.
+Also, be sure to attach the credit form (308-342 or I) to your return when you file.